AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 | Target Influent Turbidity|  100NTU  |
 | Up Flow Velocity| 2mm/s|

+### Comparison Between One-stage and Two-stage
+To compare the particle removal efficiency of one- and two-stage coagulant addition directly, later in this semester, we manual conducted one-stage and two-stage experiment alternately, and had team members stay in the lab to monitor the variation of floc blanket and effluent turbidity.

+When adding 4.5mg/l coagulant into the system, both one- and two-stage addition method can keep the effluent turbidity below 3 NTU constantly.
+The coagulant dosage was varied around 4.5ml/l by changing the coagulant pump speed while kept the concentration of PACl in the stock tank.
+In those trials, two-stage addition method always performed better than one-stage.
 ## Conclusions

 By conducting series of control experiments, we tested the impact of humic acid, coagulant dosage and suspension type on flocculation process, we also directly compared the one-stage and two-stage coagulant addition method by carrying out one- and two-stage trials alternately.

-Humic acid was proved to have a negative impact on the flocculation process, which was aligned with the existing research outcomes, the way

-At this point, the lowest effluent turbidity we got for one-stage and the two-stage addition was 1.90 and 2.53 respectively, both values can meet the requirement of AguaClara filtration system.
+At this point, the lowest effluent turbidity we got for one-stage and the two-stage addition was 1.90 and 2.53 NTU respectively, both values can meet the requirement of AguaClara filtration system.
 Two-stage coagulant addition performed better than one-stage when dealing with high turbidity raw water with HA, it can form floc blanket in a shorter period and has lower effluent turbidity.
 Compared with other research teams, our method of manufacturing synthetic wastewater was different.
 The effect of premixing made our turbidity more difficult to remove, but we still achieve the 3 NTU goal with a relatively low coagulant dosage.

 In some of the trials, it was found that two-stage coagulant addition needed more time than one stage addition to forming floc blanket.
 However, in trials with relatively low turbidity, the formation of floc blanket was not seen when using one-stage addition while there was one when using two-stage addition.
 More experiments are needed to validate the existence of such trade-off.